giantswarm/rfc/kyverno-pss-policy-exceptions/README.md

 Shield's experience with early Kyverno adopters is that organizations have drastically different ability and willingness to enforce security policies.
 We will provide resources based on what we already know from early adopters, what we learn from Giant Swarm's migration, and the unknown needs that we will inevitably learn from customers as they begin the move.

+### Migration Path

+More detailed information on the migration path will be published after agreement is reached on this RFC.
+To help understand the path to PSS adoption, the high-level migration process would be:

+1. Kyverno and PSS policies (audit) are added to an upcoming release.
+This could be a new v19 minor.
+    - Result: customers now have information about non-compliant workloads
+1. Customers begin creating `PolicyExceptions` for workloads which require them
+    - Shield provides docs and support
+    - Optionally: customers change individual policies to `enforce` as compliance is achieved
+    - Optionally: customers can elect to completely disable PSPs
+1. Kubernetes 1.25 release is published, containing policies in `enforce` mode by default
+    - Result: PSPs are removed
+    - Result: remaining non-compliant workloads will be rejected
+    - Result: customers must deploy exceptions for remaining workloads or grant more widely-scoped exceptions (e.g. disabling enforcement of certain policies)

 ## Alternatives